maiashour/ManualTesting-Guru99/README.md

 Wrote detailed test cases for each feature covering positive and negative scenarios.

 Test Execution:
 Performed tests manually on each feature using test data.

 Bug Reporting:
-Logged bugs and screenshots into a defect sheet.
+Logged bugs into a defect sheet.

-Re-Testing:
-Rechecked functionalities after fixes or refreshes.